annaquaglieri16/CombineBioc2017/combine_tutorial_2017.md

     ## [1] 4

-One can also decide to keep every range distinct and evaluate the overlap for each of them.
+One can also decide to keep every range distinct and evaluate the overlap for each one of them.
 For this analysis we will keep the overlapping ranges as disticnt regions.

--   `findOverlaps()`
+### `findOverlaps()`

-By default looks for overlaps starting from 1bp between a `query` and a `subject`.
+By default looks for overlaps of a minimum of 1bp between a `query` and a `subject`.

 ``` r
 > `?`(GenomicRanges::findOverlaps)